-‘Can babies get hay fever?’ is a common query among parents, especially when winter colds should no longer be around as the warmer months creep in.
+'Can babies get hay fever?' is a common query among parents, especially as winter colds should no longer be around thanks to the arrival of warmer weather.

 And, while there are plenty of hay fever remedies and cheap hay fever tablets available, not everything is right for a baby.
 Just knowing if your baby could have hay fever, and identifying what the symptoms are, could help you spot if your little one is allergic to pollen so you can ease their symptoms.